ZATCA

 The Zakat, Tax and Customs Authority (ZATCA) is the Saudi government body responsible for tax administration, zakat, customs, and the national e-invoicing system (FATOORA).
 Official materials published by ZATCA describe phased implementation for generating and integrating electronic invoices, as well as VAT rules applicable to taxable supplies in the Kingdom.

-Companies engaged in taxable activities typically need to register, issue compliant invoices, retain records, and submit periodic returns through ZATCA’s digital channels.
+Companies engaged in taxable activities typically need to complete vat registration saudi arabia, issue compliant invoices, retain records, and submit periodic returns through ZATCA's digital channels.
 Customs and cross-border trade obligations are also administered under the same institutional framework.

 Operationally, ZATCA data should stay consistent with Qiwa establishment records, GOSI wage bases used for contributions, and Balady branch/activity licences—discrepancies between CR activity codes and invoiced goods or services invite questions in tax and municipal reviews alike.